Observable CMB B-modes from Cosmological Phase Transitions: Abstract

 \section{Abstract}

-A $B$-mode polarization signal in the cosmic microwave background is widely regarded as smoking gun evidence for gravitational waves produced during inflation.
-Here we demonstrate that tensor perturbations from a cosmological phase transition in the post-inflationary universe can nearly mimic the characteristic shape and power of inflationary predictions across a range of observable angular scales.
-Although phase transitions arise from subhorizon physics, they nevertheless exhibit a white noise power spectrum on superhorizon scales.
-Thus, while $B$-mode power is suppressed on these large scales, it is not necessarily negligible.
-For viable phase transition parameters, the maximal $B$-mode amplitude at multipole moments around the recombination peak ($\ell \sim 100$) can be comparable to nearly all single-field inflationary predictions that can be tested with current and future experiments.
-This approximate degeneracy can be broken if a signal is measured at different angular scales, since the inflationary power spectrum is nearly scale invariant while the phase transition predicts a distinct suppression of power on large scales.
+A $B$-mode polarization signal in the cosmic microwave background (CMB) is widely regarded as smoking gun evidence for gravitational waves produced during inflation.
+Here, we demonstrate that tensor perturbations sourced during non-inflationary epochs can yield non-negligible B-mode signals, which can in principle complicate the interpretation of future observational data.
+As a case study, we consider tensor perturbations sourced in the bubble collision stage of a first-order cosmological phase transition occurring in a secluded dark sector.
+Although phase transitions arise from causal sub-horizon physics, they nevertheless exhibit a white noise power spectrum on super-horizon scales.
+Power is suppressed on the large scales relevant for CMB $B$-mode polarization, but it is not necessarily negligible.
+We show that for appropriately chosen phase transition parameters, the maximal $B$-mode amplitude can compete with inflationary predictions that can be tested with current and future experiments.
+These scenarios can be differentiated by performing measurements on multiple angular scales, since the phase transition signal predicts peak power on smaller scales.